Create your app by reserving a name

 The name is now reserved for you and you can start working on your submission whenever you're ready.

-You might find that you can't reserve a name, even though you don't see any apps listed by that name in the Store.
+You might find that you can't reserve a name, even though you don't see any apps listed by that name in the Microsoft Store.
 This is usually because another developer has reserved the name for their app but hasn't submitted it yet.
-If you are unable to reserve a name for which you hold the trademark or other legal right, or if you see another app in the Windows Store using that name, contact Microsoft.
+If you are unable to reserve a name for which you hold the trademark or other legal right, or if you see another app in the Microsoft Store using that name, contact Microsoft.

 After you reserve a name, you have one year to submit that app.
 If you don't submit it within the year, the name reservation will expire, and another developer may be able to use that name for an app.
 You may encounter an error if you try to submit an app under a name which you have let expire.